What We Do

 1,000 Books Before Kindergarten is the High Plains Library District’s primary early literacy program.
 The program aims to promote reading to newborns, infants, and toddlers so they are prepared to learn to read by the time they reach Kindergarten.
 The program’s goal is to instill a lifelong love of reading in young children throughout our community.

-The HPLD Friends & Foundation provides support for 1,000 Books Before Kindergarten through a grant from the Buell Foundation and through funds designated from the HPLD Friends & Foundation Board.
+The HPLD Friends & Foundation provides support for 1,000 Books Before Kindergarten through a grant from the Buell Foundation.